January Jones: Acting

-Jones appears in the video "Love is Blind" from the album Into the Light (2000) by David Coverdale and had supporting roles in Anger Management (2003), Love Actually (2003), and Dirty Dancing: Havana Nights (2004).
-In 2005, she appeared as a U.S. border guard's wife in the film The Three Burials of Melquiades Estrada, directed by and starring Tommy Lee Jones.
-She has remarked that it was one of the most creative experiences of her career.
+Jones appears in the video "Love is Blind" from David Coverdale's 2000 album Into the Light and had supporting roles in Anger Management (2003), Love Actually (2003), and Dirty Dancing: Havana Nights (2004).
+She had a leading role in the made-for-TV film Love's Enduring Promise (2004) as a pioneer family's eldest child who falls in love with a mysterious man who saves her father's life.
+In 2005, she played a U.S. border guard's wife in the film The Three Burials of Melquiades Estrada, directed by and starring Tommy Lee Jones.
+She has said it was one of the most creative experiences of her career.
 In We Are Marshall (2006), she played Carol Dawson, wife of American football coach William "Red" Dawson.
 She also starred in Good Kill (2014), opposite Ethan Hawke.

-She has the lead female role in the movie Love's Enduring Promise as a pioneer family's oldest child, where her character falls in love with a mysterious man who saves her father's life.
-She also appeared in the AMC original television drama series Mad Men for seven seasons as young suburban housewife and mother Betty Draper Francis.
+Jones appeared in the AMC original television drama series Mad Men (2007–2015) for seven seasons as suburban housewife and mother Betty Draper.
 She received two Golden Globe nominations and one Emmy nomination for her performances.

 Jones is also known for her role as Cadence Flaherty, the love interest of both Steve Stifler and Paul Finch in the 2003 comedy film American Wedding, the third installment of the American Pie film series.
-She played a con artist in the Law & Order episode "Quit Claim" who, as a lone surviving suspect connected to a real estate scam involving organized crime, frustrates the efforts of Assistant District Attorney Michael Cutter to convict her.
+She played a con artist in the Law & Order episode "Quit Claim" who, as the lone surviving suspect connected to a real estate scam involving organized crime, frustrates the efforts of Assistant District Attorney Michael Cutter to convict her.
 She also appeared in The Boat That Rocked, a British film about offshore pirate radio in the 1960s, renamed Pirate Radio for North American release in 2009.

-Jones was ranked No. 82 on the Maxim Hot 100 Women of 2002.
+Jones was ranked 82nd on the Maxim Hot 100 Women of 2002.
 She appeared on the cover of "The Hot Issue" of British GQ magazine in May 2009.
-She appeared on the cover of the November 2009 issue of American GQ magazine, and has been a 'topic' in the magazine several times.
-On November 14, 2009, Jones hosted an episode of Saturday Night Live, which featured musical guest The Black Eyed Peas.
+She appeared on the cover of the November 2009 issue of American GQ magazine, and has been a "topic" in the magazine several times.
+On November 14, 2009, Jones hosted an episode of Saturday Night Live with musical guest The Black Eyed Peas.

-In 2011, Jones starred in two thriller films, first in Unknown alongside Liam Neeson and Diane Kruger, directed by Jaume Collet-Serra, and later in Seeking Justice alongside Nicolas Cage and Guy Pearce.
+In 2011, Jones starred in two thriller films: Unknown and Seeking Justice.
 She portrayed Emma Frost in X-Men: First Class.

 Jones appeared as Melissa Chartres in the Fox television comedy series The Last Man on Earth (2015–18).
-In 2019, she joined the cast of Netflix's comedy-drama series The Politician, playing the role of a bored and rich housewife Lizbeth Sloan.
-In 2020, Jones joined the cast of the Netflix series Spinning Out as Carol Baker, a former figure skater and a single mother who suffers from bipolar disorder.
+In 2019, she joined the cast of Netflix's comedy-drama series The Politician, playing bored, rich housewife Lizbeth Sloan.
+In 2020, Jones joined the cast of the Netflix series Spinning Out as Carol Baker, a former figure skater and single mother who has bipolar disorder.
 The series concluded after one season.